 Corilee Christou, our Ohio-based Director of Publisher and Library Relations Emeritus.
 Corilee has worked in public, K-12, and academic libraries, as well as for Reed Publishing, former owner of Library Journal, School Library Journal, and Publishers Weekly.
 Among other achievements, Corilee was among the people responsible for those PW blurbs on the Amazon site.
 Corilee holds a masters in library science from Simmons College.
 LibraryEndowment.org is now looking for Corilee’s replacement as director of publisher and library relations.

-David Rothman, a former poverty beat reporter with a passion for digital and educational divide issues.
-David has been a library advocate since the early 1990s.
+David Rothman, a co-founder.
+He’s a former poverty beat reporter with a passion for digital and educational divide issues.
+David is not a librarian but has been a library advocate since the early 1990s.
 He founded and publishes the TeleRead, the oldest site devoted to news and views on ebooks.
 As a freelancer, David has appeared in Library Journal, Publisher’s Weekly, Education Week, the Chronicle of Higher Education, the Washington Post, and elsewhere.
 He is author of The Silicon Jungle and other books.
 David’s email is email@example.com; his number, 703-370-6540.

 Photo credit: The shot of the young Poe-reader on the home page is Creative Commons-licensed and is from the Unquiet Library (not associated with this site).